irm1005-itec1005-fall-2023/template-exercise-06/README.md

 To complete this tutorial you must follow the steps below.
 Additional help can be found further below.

 - There are two files that you are going to modify in this exercise, `style.css` and `index.html`.
-- Using the final solution screenshots as a reference, add `div`s and classes to your `HTML` as you need and then add the styles for the various elements.
+- Using the final solution screenshots as a reference, you'll need to add `div`s and classes to your `HTML` and then add the styles for the various elements.
+Some content has been provided in the `index.html` file, but feel free to move it around or change it as you need.
-- Use the hint below on how to structure the flex box containers.
+- Use the hint below on how to structure the flexbox containers.
 - If you get stuck, you can use the example in the `solutions` folder for guidance.
 - Preview your pages using the LivePreview or LiveServer extentions in VSCode.
 - Commit your changes and push to GitHub.